 I was proud to be awarded the The President’s Medal in 2015 by the Royal College of Psychiatrists for a –

 “Significant contribution to the lives of people with mental illness.”

 – Part One – general framework affecting all detainees.

 – Part Two – issues variously affecting detainess.

 – Part Three – how PACE relates to the MHA in custody.

 – Part Four – detailed vignettes on PACE / MHA.

 Temporary Reduction in Output!

-Feel free to use the contact section below if you want to email me – I will try my best to respond within a few days!
+Feel free to email me – I aim to reply within a few days, wherever possible!